ainhan-fullstack/ecommerce-with-ml/README.md

-# 🛒 Full-Stack E-Commerce Platform with Machine Learning
+# 🛒 Full-Stack E-Commerce Platform

 This project is a modern full-stack e-commerce web application.
-It is designed for scalability and real-world deployment, leveraging AWS cloud services.
+It is designed for scalability and real-world deployment.

 ---